Has your dog’s breath ever smelt so bad, you’ve needed to pinch your nose just to get close enough for a cuddle?

-With the average cost of treatment being around £186.52, you could save yourself a lot of money (and your pet a lot of discomfort) by following a few handy pointers.
+Gum problems can be expensive to treat, so you could save yourself a lot of money (and your pet a lot of discomfort) by following a few handy pointers.

 If left untreated tooth and gum disease in animals can lead to septicaemia and tooth loss

 There are three main things you can do to help your dog in the fight against gum disease:

 Dental chews and food recommended by your vet

 How to know if your dog has gum disease

 There are a few tell-tale signs that your dog needs a bit of gum attention.
 These include:

 If your pup is showing these symptoms, head to the vet for some treatment.

 The main dangers of tooth and gum disease

 The main thing to be wary of is periodontal disease.
 This is a build-up of plaque which, if left untreated, can cause the gums to recede, bacteria to enter the bloodstream and sometimes even spread to other organs, like the heart.